Building Resiliency in Young Children Series: RIRO: Reaching In, Reaching Out

 Part 2 (one full day or two half days) of the program, participants learn to apply the skills with children.
 They learn to:

-• Use their own resiliency skills to increase their understanding of children’s behavior
+• Use their resiliency skills to increase their understanding of children’s behaviour.

 Request Training